seanslma/maki/Python/Blog/NumbaPerf.md

             dist_arr[i, j] = v
             dist_arr[j, i] = v
     return dist_arr
-# 122 ms ± 10.2 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
-# 88.5 ms ± 2 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
+# 3.68 ms ± 157 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```
 Here we update the code to use numba `parallel mode` with the help of the `prange` function.

 By setting `parallel=True`, numba's JIT compiler will analyze the function's code and automatically identify opportunities for parallelization, especially within loops.
 However, using `prange` provides more explicit control over parallelization and can be more effective in certain cases.

-Finally the run time is 88 ms. It is about `10x` faster compared to the numpy function version without using numba.njit (1.03 seconds).
-It is `150x` faster compared to the raw python code (15.0 seconds).
+Finally the run time is 3.68 ms (4 cpu cores).
+It is about `10x` faster compared to the numpy function version without using numba.njit (40.7 ms).
+It is about `700x` faster compared to the raw python code (2.68 seconds).

 References:
 - [Numba data type signature](https://numba.pydata.org/numba-doc/dev/reference/types.html)